CIS565-Fall-2021/Project0-Getting-Started/README.md

 ## Results
 ### Part 3.1: CUDA
-#### The Cuda Compute Capability of my RTX 2060 is 7.5 as displayed in the following image:
+#### The Cuda Compute Capability of the RTX 2060 is 7.5 as displayed in the following image:
 ![Cuda Compute Capability](images/CudaComputeCapability.JPG)

 #### Nsight Trace: